-- 5.85.
-The criticality safety assessment of a transport package, complying with a package design approved for off-site transport in accordance with the requirements of SSR-6 (Rev. 1) [3], may rely upon this approval for the use in a facility.
+5.85.
+If the criticality safety assessment of a transport package identifies that the package complies with a package design approved for off-site transport in accordance with the requirements of SSR-6 (Rev. 1) [3] this approval may be relied on for use of the package within the facility.
 In such a case, it should be demonstrated that all operational states and credible abnormal conditions in a facility are bound by the existing transport package design safety assessment.
-In addition, the package should be in the same configuration as during off-site transport (equipped with its shock absorbers for example). - 5.86.
-The following should be considered with regard to the on-site movement of fissile material: - (a) Measures to ensure that packages of fissile material remain reliably fixed to vehicles; - (b) Vehicle speeds and road conditions; - (c) The potential for on-site movement accidents (e.g. collisions with other vehicles); - (d) The potential for and consequences of a release of fissile material out of the package (e.g. into storm drains); - (e) Interactions with other fissile material during the on-site movement.
+In addition, the package should be in the same configuration as during off-site transport (e.g. equipped with its shock absorbers).

+5.86.
+The following should be considered with regard to the on-site movement of fissile material:

+- (a) Measures to ensure that packages of fissile material remain reliably fixed to vehicles; - (b) Vehicle speeds and road conditions; - (c) The potential for on-site movement accidents (e.g. collisions with other vehicles); - (d) The potential for and consequences of a release of fissile material out of the package (e.g. into storm drains); - (e) Interactions with other fissile material during on-site movement.